 Duplicate content has always been, for robots, one of the most important SEO issues (Both external and internal duplicate content.)
 However, neither Google nor any other search engine will penalize your site for having categories or tags with partially similar content, this confirmed in 2008 with an article that removed the myth of this penalty.

 If you take the time to make proper use and optimize the categories and tags of your website, you will get good results with your users, and therefore with search engines.
-Use the categories like your table of contents and the tags like classification to detail.
+Use the categories like your table of contents and the tags like classification in detail.

 From the beginning of any project, it is very important to do a good planning of how to use categories and labels.
 If you are working with a team, it is best to make a guidance document for their use.
 This will prevent your team from being confused and causing organizational problems with the content.